5jt/dyalog-cookbook/manuscript/05-Configuration.md

 1. Defaults in the program code
 2. Overwrite from ALLUSERSPROFILE if any
 3. Overwrite from USERPROFILE
-4. Overwrite from an INI specified in command line, if any
+4. Overwrite from an INI specified on the command line
 5. Overwrite with the command line

 However, for the Cookbook we keep things simple: we look for an INI file that is a sibling of the DYAPP or the EXE for now but will allow this to be overwritten via the command line with something like `INI='C:\MyAppService\MyApp.ini`.